AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/average-minute-audience-panel.md

 * Allows for updating the duration classification after views are processed (if the duration classification was not present or needs to be corrected)

-  If you do this update when using the metric, the duration classification does not exist (if the classification wasn't present) or the duration classification is out of date (if the classification was present but incorrect).
+  If you do this update when using the metric, the duration classification does not exist (if the classification wasn't present).
+Or the duration classification is out of date (if the classification was present but incorrect).

 ## Access the Media average minute audience panel